|Family Travel Files Ezine Family Vacations Resource

-Beginning in early November the annual four-month winter celebration is loaded with things to do with kids including entertainment, special events, twinkling lights, shopping bargains and Southern mountain-style hospitality.
+This year's festivities begin in early November and do not conclude until the end of February.
+The annual four-month wintry celebration is loaded with things to do with kids including family-style entertainment, special events, miles of twinkling lights, shopping bargains and Southern mountain-style hospitality.

-The Pigeon Forge Fun Time Trolleys conduct a Winterfest Tour of Lights with hosts and hostesses onboard serving as guides.
-There will be music in the air and marvelous starry nights to be enjoyed.
-Find the perfect gift.
+The Pigeon Forge Fun Time Trolleys conduct a Winterfest Tour of Lights with hosts and hostesses onboard.

-From music and dancing to laughter and magic, the city's theaters present all styles of entertainment.
-The best part is that they are dedicated to presenting wholesome family programs.
+From music and dancing to laughter and magic, the city's theaters present wholesome family programs guaranteed to delight multiple generations.
 Audiences are treated to amazing costumes, heart pounding music, thrilling horsemanship, racing ostriches, mind-reading pigs, fire-eaters, jugglers and perhaps the best Elvis impersonator outside of Graceland.
 Tickle your funny bone at Elwood Smooch’s Ole Smoky Hoedown where the art of laughing has been has mastered.
 Audiences enjoy one liners, banjos playing, and gospel singing.
 Black Bear Jamboree Dinner & Show creates comical chaos.
 Pointed one-liners, jokes music and songs are ideal for young families.
-The Comedy Barn Theater provides reasons for everyone to laugh.
-This is the family version of a nightclub.
-From ventriloquists providing comedic banter on stage as dogs jumped over children selected venues make everyone laugh.
+The Comedy Barn Theater, the family version of a nightclub, provides reasons for everyone to laugh with ventriloquists providing comedic banter on stage as dogs jump over children selected from the audience.